mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 ### I added self-ads

 Maybe the problem was that too few users realized I was selling meal plans.
-There was an entry for "Meal Plans" in the navbar, but I wanted to maximize the number of people to visit my meal plan sales page.
+There was an entry for "Meal Plans" in the the site's navigation bar, but I wanted to maximize the visitors to my meal plan sales page.

-To attract more users to the meal plan sales page, I created self-ads to replace the ads I'd been running for Google AdSense:
+To drive more users to the sales page, I created self-ads to replace the ads I'd been running for Google AdSense:

 {% assign fig_caption = "I added self-ads for my meal plans to [other Is It Keto pages](https://isitketo.org/gatorade-zero)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="self-ads.jpg" alt="Screenshot of self-ad on Gatorade Zero page" max_width="800px" img_link="true" class="img-border" fig_caption=fig_caption %}

-I tuned these ads to show 60% of the time at first, then I dialed them up to 100% for some weeks to maximize visitors.
-I couldn't tell if it had any effect on ads because the traffic was bursty before and after:
+I tuned these ads to show 60% of the time at first and increased them to 100% some weeks to maximize visitors.
+I couldn't tell if it had any because there was so much variance in the traffic:

 {% include image.html file="self-ads-chart.jpg" alt="Chart showing indeterminate effect of self-ads" max_width="800px" img_link="true" class="img-border" fig_caption="Self-ads may have brought more visitors to the page, but it's too little data to say for sure" %}

 ### I slashed prices

 After a week, still no sales.
-I listed the meal plan for $14.99, which I worried might be too expensive for a 7-day meal plan.
-With zero sales, it was difficult to gauge what changes to the site would lead to more sales because I basically had zero information.
+I initally listed the meal plan for $14.99, which I worried might be too expensive for a 7-day meal plan.
+With zero sales, it was difficult to gauge what changes to the site would lead to more sales because a big fat zero in sales made it hard to see what had a positive effect and what had a negative effect.

-I decided to drastically reduce my price from $14.99 to $4.99.
+I decided to reduce my price drastically, from $14.99 to $4.99.
 This felt too low, but I'd rather get too many sales for too low a price than zero sales and zero information.

-{% include image.html file="tex-mex-v2.jpg" alt="Screenshot of first Tex-Mex sales page" max_width="416px" img_link="true" class="img-border" fig_caption="Slashing price on meal plan" %}
+{% include image.html file="tex-mex-v2.jpg" alt="Screenshot of first Tex-Mex sales page" max_width="416px" img_link="true" class="img-border" fig_caption="Slashing the price on my meal plan" %}

 ### I offered discounts for feedback

 After two days, there were still no sales even after a 66% price reduction.
-It was frustrating to not get any information, but I couldn't very well just ask users why they weren't buying.
+I felt frustrated; nothing I did seemed to have any effect.
+I wished there was a way to find out why users weren't buying, but I couldn't just ask them.

 Or could I?

 While discussing the issue with a friend, she asked why I couldn't survey the users.
 I pointed out that users had no incentive to fill out my survey.
 Then, I realized I could incentivize them by offering a discount on meal plans.

-I couldn't discount the $4.99 price in a meaningful way, so I raised prices back to $9.99 and told users they could buy the meal plans at a 30% discount if they filled out a survey.
+I couldn't discount the $4.99 price in a meaningful way, so I raised prices back to $9.99 and told users they'd earn a 30% discount if they filled out a survey.

 It felt like a great idea.
 I'd get feedback from my users, and they'd feel invested in the meal plans and more likely to make a purchase.